-In the case of a PCS100 AVC-40 fault condition, e.g., an overload or internal fault, the bypass circuit will shunt the inverter side of the Injection Transformer, bypassing the inverter and effectively providing a direct connection from the utility supply to the output, without interruption to the load.
+In the case of an overload or internal fault condition the internal bypass circuit will shunt the inverter side of the Injection Transformer, bypassing the inverter and effectively providing a direct connection from the utility supply to the output, without interruption to the load.

-Figure 2-6: PCS100 AVC-40 energy flow in case of bypass operation
+Figure 2-6: PCS100 AVC-40 energy flow in case of bypass operation.